-- Associated Growers are approved at time of application. - Additional Associated Growers can only be added on applications for a Certification Audit. - Removals of Associated Growers are allowed but they cannot be re-added unless completing an application for a Certification Audit. - Switches between Primary Growers and Associate Growers during an operation's Certification cycle must request approval from the Certification Committee.4 - Associated Growers are reverified at time of monitoring activity.
+- Associated Growers are approved at time of application. - Additional Associated Growers can only be added on applications for a Certification Audit. - Removals of Associated Growers are allowed but they cannot be re-added unless completing an application for a Certification Audit. - Changes to the listed Primary Grower or Associated Growers should follow the Primary and Associate Grower Change Policy found at www.gapconnections.com. - Associated Growers are reverified at time of monitoring activity.
 Associated Growers must maintain compliance with the GAPC Criteria for Associated Growers. - Documents from the Entity Determination Documentation List used at time of application to seek approval of Associated Growers can be asked to be reviewed by auditor at time of monitoring activity.
 Growers, to whom this applies, should have copies at the operation at the time of monitoring activity.
 Documents are a part of the growers' Certification profile and are shared with companies with whom grower has a data release with.
 (See Entity Determination Documentation List).